FAQ

 |---|---|---|

-entry has a ULID before committing.
-Run validate in CI to catch broken
+setup) to ensure every entry has a ULID before committing.
+Run check in CI to

 How do I set up the LSP in my editor?